mwarning/KadNode/README.md

 ## AUTHENTICATION

 KadNode provides two authentication schemes.
-One works via TLS.
-The other one uses raw secret/public keys and is hence called bob, because ... it is simple.
+One works via x509 certificates and TLS.
+The other one uses raw secret/public keys and is hence called bob - why not.

 ### Via TLS

 Typically there are two KadNode instances involved.

-One node announcing a hostname, e.g. mynode.p2p.
+One node announcing a domain, e.g. mynode.p2p.
 The other one looking for the announcing IP address.
+X509 certificates are used for this an can be created e.g. using openssl tools.

 ```
 kadnode --tls-server-cert mynode.crt,mynode.key
 ```

 mynode.crt needs to have the common name field set to 'mynode.p2p'.
-This files are used to announce mynode.p2p on the network and to prove ownership.
+This files are used to announce mynode.p2p on the network and to prove ownership via TLS.

 As alternative, ownerhip can be proven by a https server running on the same host.
 In this case, kadnode only needs to announce the hostname:

 ```
-kadnode --announce mynode.p2p
+kadnode --announce mynode.p2p:443
 ```

 The other node doing the lookup for mynode.p2p needs to have access to the root certificate that has been used to sign mynode.crt.
 These can be a common web browsers certificate authorities.